yamimaio/yams-fraud-detector/README.md

 #### Try it out ####
 If you wish to test rules you can use:

 * Blacklisted credit card: 5665777755559999
 * Risky Countries: Iran, Irak or Palestine
-* Neighbor Countries: Brasil, Paraguay, Palestine
+* Neighbor Countries: Brasil, Paraguay or Palestine